Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingFundamentals/Chapter-01-Software-Development/Section-03-Documentation-and-Code-Style/index.md

 ## Why it matters

-!!! builds-on "Builds on"
-    This section builds on [1.2 Tools and collaboration (IDE + Git)]../Section-02-Tools-and-Collaboration/index.md).
-Make sure you understand collaborative development practices.

 Well-documented code is like a clear map for your future self and your teammates.
 Good documentation explains *why* the code exists, while clean code style makes it easy to read the *how*.
 Professional developers spend more time reading code than writing it, so readable code directly impacts productivity and reduces bugs.

 Without proper documentation and style: